RVgo4it/mmsgate/README.md

 # MMSGate
-MMSGate is a MMS message gateway between Voip.ms and Linphone clients.
+MMSGate is a MMS message gateway between VoIP.ms and Linphone clients.

 Linphone is an open-source soft-phone.
 It makes VoiP SIP calls and can send/receive SMS/MMS messages over the SIP protocol.
 For voice calls, it can also use push notifications to ensure no calls are missed.

-Voip.ms provides voice and SMS over SIP protocol.
+VoIP.ms provides voice and SMS over SIP protocol.
 While MMS messages are possible, the service is provided over a customized API and web hook.
-MMSGate provides the link between Voip.ms's MMS service and Linphone clients.
+MMSGate provides the link between VoIP.ms's MMS service and Linphone clients.

-The Linphone clients connect through Flexisip to Voip.ms.
-MMSgate uses PJSIP to communicate via SIP and web interfaces to communicate with Voip.ms.
+The Linphone clients connect through Flexisip to VoIP.ms.
+MMSgate uses PJSIP to communicate via SIP and web interfaces to communicate with VoIP.ms.
 MMSGate intercepts MMS messages, inbound and outbound, and forwards them via the appropriate communications method.

 ![mmsgate-2](https://github.com/RVgo4it/mmsgate/assets/112497289/8e35b19f-5511-4d55-9119-544b2ee2abea)